expo/expo-github-action/CONTRIBUTING.md

 ## 🏎️ Running a custom version

-To try out your changed with Github Action, you have [to reference your fork and/or branch or commit reference](https://docs.github.com/en/actions/learn-github-actions/finding-and-customizing-actions#using-release-management-for-your-custom-actions) in the workflow you want to try.
+To try out your changed with GitHub Action, you have [to reference your fork and/or branch or commit reference](https://docs.github.com/en/actions/learn-github-actions/finding-and-customizing-actions#using-release-management-for-your-custom-actions) in the workflow you want to try.
 After that, you have two options:

-1. Run the workflow in Github Actions itself by triggering your workflow.
+1. Run the workflow in GitHub Actions itself by triggering your workflow.
 2. Run the workflow locally with [nektos/act](https://github.com/nektos/act).

 ## ✅ Testing